-BFI London Film Festival presents Playground (Un monde); book festival tickets here
+BFI London Film Festival presents Playground (Un monde); Playground is released nationwide on April 22nd.

-If I were to ask you to recount a memory from primary school, what would you share?
-The chances are it would be something positive; a friendship that meant everything to you, or a day where you created something extraordinary in class.
+What would you share if I asked you to recount a memory from primary school?
+Maybe it would be something positive; a friendship that meant everything to you or a day where you created something extraordinary in class.
 Hell, it might even be a smell, a taste associated with a school dinner or a sound that remains lodged in your brain.
-However, I very much doubt anyone would recount the sense of fear, apprehension and doubt that surrounded our first days, weeks and months at school.
+However, I doubt anyone would recount the sense of fear, apprehension and doubt that surrounded our first days, weeks and months at school.
 Or, in fact, the fear of other kids and their actions in the wild west of the school playground.
 But were these memories not more potent than the rose-tinted view we cling to as adults?

-The answer to that question is complicated, but one thing is beyond doubt.
-As adults, we quickly learn to airbrush away many of the negatives of our childhood, even if they continue to haunt our subconscious.
-This action of locking away painful childhood memories exists within us all, our early and late school life at the heart of many of the private memories we choose to forget.
-And as time goes on, these memories gather dust, becoming more and more opaque, until we are not quite sure what was real and what was a mere childhood nightmare.
+The answer to that question is complicated, but one thing is beyond doubt, as adults, we quickly learn to airbrush away many of the negatives of our childhood, even if they continue to haunt our subconscious.
+This action of locking away painful childhood memories exists within us all, our early and late school life at the heart of many private memories we choose to forget.
+However, as time goes on, these memories gather dust, becoming increasingly opaque, until we are unsure what was real and what was a mere childhood nightmare.

-The resulting film is truly stunning in both its visual power and auditory submergence.
-Every frame, unlocking the vault of the school memories we keep firmly shut in our subconscious mind.
-This, in turn, creates an immersive, at times unnerving, and compelling slice of cinema.
-One that not only speaks to the experiences of every child and adult but reminds us all of just how cruel kids can be as they slowly develop their moral compass.
+The resulting film is truly stunning in its visual power and auditory submergence, with every frame unlocking the vault of school memories we keep firmly shut in our subconscious minds.
+This, in turn, creates an immersive, unnerving, and compelling slice of cinema that not only speaks to the experiences of every child but reminds us all of just how cruel kids can be as they slowly develop their moral compass.
 Here the film’s central story of playground bullying carries all the intensity of a war movie, as groups form, only to crumble and reform under a new banner—the adults, distant, mysterious and often inept in their understanding of the jungle of the playground.

 READ MORE: BROTHER’S KEEPER

 However, if all this sounds dark and foreboding, Wandel also captures many of the joyous moments of school life.
 Here, we find kids biting their sandwiches into animal shapes while their friends guess what it is; the urgent need to belong, held in random conversations and creative games, as individual confidence slowly builds.
-But, when exploring the core themes of bullying, place, position and hierarchy, Playground is harsh and brutal but ultimately true.
-The no man’s land of the school playground brought to life, in a truly exceptional and captivating debut film.
-One that speaks to our subconscious through exquisite natural performances and sublime cinematography.
-Its sheer power, something to behold as it dares to challenge our airbrushed and rose-tinted view of childhood.
+But, when exploring the core themes of bullying, place, position and hierarchy, Playground is harsh and brutal but ultimately true, as the no man’s land of the school playground is brought to life in exceptional and captivating detail.
+Wandel’s film speaks to our subconscious through exquisite natural performances and sublime cinematography, as it challenges our airbrushed and rose-tinted view of childhood.